 Course work is measured in units called credit hours or simply credits.
 The number of hours of a course per week is the number of credits for that course.
 One credit per lecture hour per week is assigned for each theory course.
 Laboratory, tutorial courses, etc., are assigned 0.5 credits per hour per week.
 Laboratory and Tutorial hours shall be of either 2 hours or 4 hours duration per week.
 The credit detail of a course and semester is shown in Table 2.

 1.9.2 Earning Additional Credits

-- 1.9.2.1 In a semester, a student is permitted to register for a maximum of 30 credits. - 1.9.2.2 It is mandatory to satisfy the pre-requisites (if any), prescribed in the curriculum and syllabus to register for courses to earn additional credits.
+1.9.2.1 In a semester, a student is permitted to register for a maximum of 24 credits.

+Table 1 - Course Code Structure